 At each ballpark, kids are welcomed by players who spend time signing autographs, giving away souvenirs and posing for photographs.
 Complimentary food and soft drinks during the game -- and often the chance to see their own faces on the scoreboard -- provide lasting memories before the bus heads home.

-On August 23, 2011, the Pirates and the YWCA of Greater Pittsburgh partnered for a Domestic Violence Awareness event at the YWCA.
-Additional partners included three local domestic violence shelters including Alle-Kiskee Area HOPE Center, Inc., Crisis Center North, and Womansplace, Inc. At the event, local domestic violence organizations were on hand with resource tables for guests to learn about programs, services, and resources available in the region.
+On August 26, 2014, the Pirates and the YWCA of Greater Pittsburgh partnered for a Domestic Violence Awareness event at the YWCA.
+Additional partners included five local domestic violence shelters including Alle-Kiski Area Hope Center, Inc., Crisis Center North, Center for Victims, the YWCA Women's Resource Center and Living in Liberty, a shelter for human trafficking survivors.
+At the event, local domestic violence organizations were on hand with resource tables for guests to learn about programs, services, and resources available in the region.

-In addition, over 200 supply kits were stuffed for the shelters by Pirates players, wives and other guests.
-Items included: soap, shampoo, conditioner, lotion, toothbrushes and dental Floss.
-Pirates player Michael McKenry and two players wives pitched in during the event to assist in the community.
+In addition, 400 supply kits were stuffed for the shelters by Pirates Catchers Russell Martin and Chris Stewart, their wives, the Pirates Pierogies and other guests.
+Items included: soap, shampoo, conditioner, lotion, toothbrushes and dental floss.

 The Pirates have introduced the Fantasy Baseball Math Program in classrooms within the Diocese of Pittsburgh.
 Fantasy Baseball is an integrated math program for students in grades 4-8 and is aligned with the Pennsylvania State Exams in the areas of mathematics, reading and physical education.
 Students learn mathematics skills through baseball statistics in a way that is fun and engaging.
 Students also create player cards and compete against one another in simulated baseball games.
 The program promotes higher order science, technology, engineering and math skills (STEM), in preparation for math-based careers.

-In 2011, Pirates Charities once again supported the Make-A-Wish Foundation of Greater Pennsylvania and Southern West Virginia with a donation to the annual "Kurt R. Weiss Scholarship for Wish Children" program, which was created in 1998 to help motivate wish children to pursue their post-high school educational ambitions.
+In 2014, Pirates Charities once again supported the Make-A-Wish Foundation of Greater Pennsylvania and West Virginia with a donation to the annual "Kurt R. Weiss Scholarship for Wish Children" program, which was created in 1998 to help motivate wish children to pursue their post-high school educational ambitions.

-In addition to financial support, Pirates Charities also hosted a group of scholarship recipients and their families and friends to a night at the ballpark on Friday, May 6.
-Before the game, the group of 140 gathered in the Trib Total Media Hall of Fame Club to recognize the accomplishments of the 21 scholarship recipients in attendance.
-Attendees also enjoyed a ballpark buffet on the Deck at PNC Park.
+In addition to financial support, Pirates Charities also hosted a group of scholarship recipients and their families and friends to a night at the ballpark on Friday, May 9.
+Before the game, the group of 160 gathered in the Pirates Press Conference Room to recognize the accomplishments of the 25 scholarship recipients in attendance.
+Attendees also enjoyed a ballpark buffet in Picnic Park.
 Then, the scholarship recipients who attended the event proceeded to the field where they were recognized for their accomplishments by Team President Frank Coonelly.
-Make-A-Wish President/CEO Judi Stone and Development Coordinator Brittany Youngman also joined the group on the field.
+Make-A-Wish President/CEO Judi Stone and Development Coordinator Andrea Ballas also joined the group on the field.

-The Pirates hosted a Miracle League Fantasy Camp at the Bill Mazeroski Miracle League Field in Murrysville, PA for children with special needs.
-Pirates players, coaches, and front office executives helped conduct the camp, including pitchers Tony Watson, Bryan Morris, Jared Hughes and their wives, manager Clint Hurdle and his family, along with Pirates Executives, Bob Nutting and Frank Coonelly.
+The Pirates hosted five Miracle League Fantasy Camps in 2014 for children and adults with special needs.
+Pirates players, coaches, alumni and front office executives helped conduct the camps, including pitchers Charlie Morton, Tony Watson and Stolmy Pimentel, infielders Ike Davis and Clint Barmes and Pirates executives Bob Nutting and Frank Coonelly.
+The Pirate Parrot and Pirates Pierogies also were in attendance at several of the fantasy camps.

-The mission of the Miracle League of Western PA in Murrysville is "Every child deserves to play!"
-At the camp, the youth took part in five activity stations, led by Pirates celebrities, that worked on hitting, throwing and catching skills.
-Each child also received their own Pirates jersey, complete with their name on the back, and were treated to a delicious lunch.
+At these camps, both children and adults took part in five activity stations, led by Pirates celebrities, that taught hitting, throwing and catching skills.
+Each child and adult also received his or her own personalized Pirates jersey and were treated to a delicious lunch.

 The event was sponsored by Pirates Charities and Baseball Fantasy Camp for Kids.
-Baseball Fantasy Camp for Kids is an organization headed up by Denver resident Jeremy Flug that provides funding for these types of fantasy camps throughout the US.
-This is the fourth year that Pirates Charities has worked with Mr. Flug, who was also in attendance for the camp.
+Baseball Fantasy Camp for Kids is an organization, founded by Denver resident Jeremy Flug, which provides funding for Miracle League Fantasy Camps for kids throughout the United States.
+This is the fifth year that Pirates Charities has worked with Mr. Flug, who attended the Fantasy Camp at the Miracle League of Manasota.
+Pirates Charities would like to thank Jeremy Flug, Joe Knetzer and the whole Baseball Fantasy Camp for Kids organization for their tremendous dedication to improving the lives of children and adults with special needs.

-Donating blood is important as each individual whole blood donor can make a difference by saving up to three lives.
-Last year, more than 1,000 units were donated at Pirates Blood Drives, helping to save more than 3,000 lives in the Pittsburgh region.
+Donating blood is important as each individual whole blood donor can make a difference by supporting up to three lives.
+Last year, more than 1,600 units were donated at Pirates Blood Drives, helping to save almost 5,000 lives in the Pittsburgh region.
 For more information, please call 1-866-DONORS-1 (1-866-366-6771), or visit centralbloodbank.org.

-The 2013 Pirates CARE-a-van took part in more than 25 community events over three days as three busses consisting of players, coaches and broadcasters departed from PNC Park on Wednesday, December 11 and returned on Friday, December 13.
+The 2014 Pirates CARE-a-van took part in more than 20 private community events over three days as three busses consisting of players, coaches and broadcasters departed from PNC Park on Wednesday, December 10 and returned on Friday, December 12.
 The CARE-a-van participated in community events with area non-profits and schools throughout western Pennsylvania, Ohio and West Virginia.

 The Pirates and Carnegie Library of Pittsburgh teamed up for another season of Pirates Tales, a program that encourages kids to set reading goals during the summer months and read their way all the way to PNC Park!